okfde/codefor.de/content/blog/2015-08-31-story-magdego-magdeburg.md

 ---
-layout: story
+author: Eileen Wagner
+type: blog
 lang: en
 color: green #one of: red, blue, green, cyan
 pattern: 4 #one of: 1, 2, 3, 4
-og-image: /assets/stories/magdego-hero.jpg # used for facebook & twitter card
+og-image: /blog/stories/magdego-hero.jpg # used for facebook & twitter card

 title: MagdeGo – Getting There With Style